 I know many people make a full-time income selling things off social media.
 I have not been so lucky and have not found social media to be a great driver of traffic to a website or a way to sell my art.

-I am on social media as I see it more to market yourself as an artist and gain some exposure.
+I am on social media as I see it more to market myself as an artist and gain some exposure.
 But I am also careful to limit my time on it and use programs like the Tailwinds App or Hootsuite to help me manage my social media postings.

 An artist does not need to be on social media to be successful.
 In fact, many artists are very successful and earn a full-time income with their art that does not have a social media presence.
 To find out more about this, you can read 11 Ways To Become A Successful Artist Without Social Media by clicking here.